Unturned3/Microdot/readme.md

 is interested in constructing a custom Linux system (it seems like that this is quite a popular activity for Linux users).
-However, besides that, the Microdot Project also provides useful information on cross compilation, which could be useful outside the scope of Linux system building.
+However, besides that, the Microdot Project also provides useful information on topics such as cross compilation, kernel configuration, userspace building, etc. which could be useful outside the scope of Microdot.

 ### What can Microdot Linux be used for?